 - University Probation: A status which indicates that a student's relationship with the University is tenuous.
-Probation is for a designated period of time and includes the probability of more severe disciplinary sanctions if the student is found in violation of any University regulations.
+Probation is for a designated period of time and includes the probability of more severe disciplinary sanctions if the student is found in violation of any University policy.
 Probation may also result in the loss of privileges, depending on the policies of various University departments and organizations.
 For example, a student becomes ineligible to hold some leadership positions when placed on probation.
 Also, if a student is placed on University probation, the student becomes ineligible for International Programs during the probation period.
 Ineligibility includes applying, remaining in the queue, or attending a program.

 - Loss of Privileges: Such loss may include, but is not limited to, financial assistance, eligibility to represent the University officially on athletic teams or performing groups, or use of specific University facilities, computer systems, equipment, or services.

 - Fines: Payment of charges for violation of regulations.
 These charges will be added to a student's account.

 - Restitution: Compensation for loss, damage or injury.
 Failure to pay such charges may result in additional sanctions (including, but not limited to, denial of re-enrollment or refusal to release official transcripts and records).

 - Educational Sanctions: Mandatory work hours, reading/writing assignment, drug or alcohol assessment/treatment, seminar attendance, or other discretionary sanctions as deemed appropriate.